Friday, January 16, 2009

 1. Make the pudding: Whisk together cocoa powder, sugar, salt, and milk in a medium saucepan over medium heat.
 Split vanilla bean and scrape into saucepan, add bean too.
 Bring to a simmer; remove from heat.

 2. Melt butter in a medium saucepan over low-medium heat.
 I love using enameled cast iron for this sort of thing.
 Add rice; toast, stirring constantly, until edges are translucent, 1 to 2 minutes.
 Add hot milk mixture; bring to a simmer, stirring occasionally.
 Reduce heat; simmer gently, stirring occasionally, until rice is tender and has absorbed most of the liquid, about 20 minutes.
+Add ginger and cinnamon.
+Cook another 10 minutes or so.
+If rice is not tender and has already absorbed the liquid, you can add a little more milk or water (or brewed coffee!) and let it absorb the way you do with risotto.
+Keep in mind that pudding will thicken as it cools—leave it a little loose and liquidy.

 3. Remove from heat and remove vanilla bean.
 Add liquor and chocolate; stir until chocolate has melted.
 Stir in yogurt.
 Pour into a serving bowl or individual dessert bowls.
 Cover and refrigerate until cold, about 2 hours.
+Top with light whipped cream or more greek yogurt.
+Don't tell anyone it's healthy.

 8 comments: